Wolverhampton Amateur Radio Society winner of the RSGB West Midlands Regional club of the year 2012 and 2013.

-Tap or click the link below to download this week's GB2RS news script GB2RS News Script for 26 September 2021 (17-page/423KB Microsoft Word document) Problems downloading the GB2RS news script?
+Tap or click the link below to download this week's GB2RS news script GB2RS News Script for 22 May 2022 (19-page/440KB Microsoft Word document) Problems downloading the GB2RS news script?
 Try this alternative link

 Welcome to The Wolverhampton Amateur Radio Society Website

-We meet at the Wolverhampton Electricity Club at 7:30pm every Wednesday.
+We meet at the Wednesfield & Woodend - Royal British Legion at 7:30pm every Wednesday.

 We're a friendly bunch and welcome members old and new to come and join us for a chat and share our passion and enthusiasm for the hobby of Amateur radio.
 The Society takes part in special events such as Steam Fairs, Canal Boat Rallies, Mills on Air, JOTA and other local events.

 Meetings are informal and the club serves a wide selection of wines, spirits and beers including traditional cask ales, a variety of soft drinks are also available and all are reasonably priced.
-There is also a car park and plenty of on street parking.
+There is also a car park.

 Amateur Radio ?
 So if you have stumbled upon this website you might be thinking, "What is Amateur Radio all about then ?"Amateur radio is a popular technical hobby and can also be a volunteer public service.